cb-ci-templates/ci-templates/README.md

 see [README.md](casc/README.md)

-The onboarding with CasC works but is under development but works
+The onboarding with CasC works but is under development The dockerconfig credential must be created manual in the current state

 ### Manual